 - Include the entire student body in the celebration.

-- Register your site and report your data using the 2017 Decision day Site Coordinator survey.
+- After your event concludes, report your data using the short and simple online Decision Day Site Coordinator survey.

 Promoting a college-going culture